 The Speech-Language-Hearing Center at Misericordia University is a comprehensive facility serving the residents of Northeastern Pennsylvania.
-Located on the second floor in the College of Health Sciences Building, the center provides complete diagnostic and speech, language, and hearing services for children, adolescents, adults and elderly with communication disorders.
+Located on the second floor in John J. Passan Hall, the center provides complete diagnostic and speech, language, and hearing services for children, adolescents, adults and elderly with communication disorders.

 These services are provided by undergraduate and graduate student clinicians working toward their master’s degree in Speech-Language Pathology at Misericordia University.
 The clinicians evaluate and treat clients under the direct supervision of faculty and staff certified by the American Speech-Language-Hearing Association (ASHA) and licensed by the Commonwealth of Pennsylvania.